-Information gathered through monitoring enables these organisations to make more informed water resource management decisions by providing answers to the following questions:
+Information gathered through monitoring enables us to make informed water resource management decisions by providing answers to the following questions:

 - How much water is there?